Monte-Carlo simulation of lepton pair production in "p pbar --> l+l- + X" events at E_beam = 14 GeV: Conclusion.

+These distributions allow one to estimate the energy, transverse momentum and angle ranges that may be covered by leptons produced in quark-antiquark annihilation process.
+They were useful for proper design of muon system and may be also used for the electromagnetic calorimeter.
+Tables 1 and 2 show the estimation of the loss of signal events depending on the choise of cuts on the lower values of lepton energy and, respectively, on the upper limit of the angle size of the muon system and the electromagnetical calorimeter.
+From these Tables one can see that, for instance, the choise of cuts $E^{min}_{cut} = 0.5$ GeV and $\theta^{l}_{max} = 90^{o}$ results in about 30$\%$ loss of signal events.
+The simulation PYTHIA has shown that one may expect to gain about $7 \cdot 10^{7}$ MMTDY events per year for the luminosity $L = 2 \cdot 10^{5} mb^{-1}s^{-1}$.

+The analogous study was done on the basis of PYTHIA in the Section 3 for the leptons which may appear in decay of J/$\Psi$ mesons, produced in the benchmark process $\bar{p}p \rightarrow J/\Psi + X$.
+It was shown that the leptons, produced in J/$\Psi \rightarrow l^{+}l^{-}$ decay, fit well into the same angle regions as the leptons produced in MMTDY process $\bar{p}p \rightarrow l^{+}l^{-} + X$.
+The reconstruction of the lepton pair invariant mass can allow to get rid of background without a sizable loss of signal events.

-The study of the 4-momentum components variables of the lepton pair system as a whole, done in the Section 3, has shown that the spectrum of the invariant mass of the lepton pair, which starts (due to the already discussed in Introduction restriction onto the value of the lepton pair invariant mass) at the value of $M^{l^{+}l{-}}_{inv}=1$ GeV, decreases rather fast and do vanishes at $M^{l{+}l{-}}_{inv} = 2.5$ GeV.
-At the same time the lepton pairs total energy $E^{l^{+}l^{-}}$ spectrum starts at around 1 GeV and spreads up to the value of 12 GeV.
-In Section 3 it was shown also that about a half of events do have the energy of a lepton pair higher than 5 GeV.
-So, in about a half of events the lepton pairs are rather energetic and they take away of more than 1/3 of the total energy of the produced $l^{+}l^{-}$ system.
+In Section 4 the study of kinematical characteristics of lepton pair as a whole system was done.
+It is shown that the spectrum of the invariant mass of the lepton pair decreases rather fast and vanishes at $M^{l{+}l{-}}_{inv} = 2.5$ GeV.
+At the same time the lepton pairs total energy $E^{l^{+}l^{-}}$ spectrum starts at around 1 GeV and extends up to the value of 12 GeV.
+It is also demostraited that about a half of the events have the lepton pair energy higher than 5 GeV.
+It is shown that one can expect that in about 50$\%$ of events the lepton pairs would be rather energetic and they can take away from 33$\%$ up to 80$\%$ of the total energy of the final state system.
+The square of the invariant mass $(M_{inv}^{l^{+}l^{-}})^{2}=Q^2=q^2= ( P^{l^{+}} + P^{l^{-}})^2 $ has the meaning of the square of the momentum transfered from the hadronic system of quark-antiquark pair to the electromagnetic system of final state dilepton pair.